-The LAWA Air Quality National Picture Summary update in 2022 presents an overview of air pollution levels, trends, and sources in New Zealand towns that are monitored by regional councils and unitary authorities.
-The Summary includes data from around 70 active monitoring sites measuring particulate matter (PM) or gas pollutants.
+The LAWA Air Quality National Picture Summary update in 2023 presents an overview of particle (PM) air pollution levels, trends, and sources in New Zealand towns that are monitored by regional councils and unitary authorities.
+The summary includes data from around 60 active monitoring sites measuring particulate matter (PM) or gas pollutants.

 The summary tells us that:

-- NZ has relatively good air quality, but in colder parts of the country many people are exposed to relatively high levels of PM in winter produced by wood and coal burning for home heating.
+- NZ has relatively good air quality, but in some parts of the country many people are exposed to relatively high levels of PM in winter produced by wood and coal burning for home heating.

-- In these areas, the levels of PM can exceed air quality standards or guidelines, and this is usually associated with still winter days where there is no wind to disperse the PM in the air and, or for towns where an inversion layer traps air pollutants.
+- In these areas, the levels of PM can exceed air quality standards or guidelines, and this is usually associated with colder winter days and nights when there is no wind to disperse the PM in the air, or for towns where an inversion layer traps air pollutants.

-- In 2021, 17 towns exceeded the New Zealand standard for daily average PM10 concentrations.
+- In 2022, 42 of 60 monitored sites met the New Zealand standard for daily average PM10 concentrations.

-- Increased monitoring of smaller particles (PM2.5) reveals that PM2.5 exceeds international standards more often than PM10.
+- Increased monitoring of smaller particles (PM2.5) reveals that PM2.5 exceeds international guidelines more often than PM10.

-- Most monitored sites are showing signs of improved air quality over the last 10-years or longer.
+- Most monitored sites are showing signs of improved air quality over the last 10-years.

 What causes air pollution exceedances in New Zealand towns?

-In New Zealand, home wood burners are the primary source of air pollution in most towns during winter.
+In New Zealand, home wood burners are the primary source of particulate matter air pollution in most towns during winter.
 Smoke levels are affected by what is burned and how, weather conditions, and the geography of the surrounding landscape.
 Other sources include outdoor burning, vehicles, industry, dust, and sea spray.

 What are the health effects of breathing polluted air?

-Breathing air that is polluted with coarse and fine particles is bad for human health, with the impacts ranging from respiratory illness to high blood pressure, and in the worst cases premature death.
+Breathing air that is polluted with fine particles is bad for human health, with the impacts ranging from respiratory illness to high blood pressure, and in the worst cases premature death.
+(HAPINZ 3.0 report)